david-dome9/cloud-bots/docs/Bots.md

 ## rds_quarantine_instance
-What it does: Attaches the RDS instance a SG with no rules so it can't communicate with the outside world
+What it does: Attaches to the RDS instance an SG with no rules, so it can't communicate with the outside world
 Usage: AUTO: rds_quarantine_instance
 Limitations: Instance needs to be "Available" in order to update.
 If it's in "backing up" state, this will fail
 (Might not work with Aurora since it's in a cluster)